 However, because of a lack of resources, FDA says the finalization of such OTC monographs has been slow in many therapeutic areas, with the result that there are OTC drugs on the market with still-pending monographs and for which the FDA has not made a final determination on safety and effectiveness.

 “The lack of resources has also slowed FDA’s ability to accommodate potential innovation, and has presented challenges to the timely addition of new safety information to monographs,” the agency said Tuesday.

 One of the biggest issues for FDA is a lack of staff working on OTC monographs.
-FDA currently has 18 full-time-employees devoted to overseeing the entire OTC market, which is the same number of employees it takes to review one novel prescription drug application.
+FDA currently has 18 full-time-employees devoted to overseeing the entire OTC market, which is the same number of employees it takes to review

 “The FDA estimates that at the current funding level, it would take multiple decades to review and finalize the spectrum of drug monographs that are currently in non-final status.
 Because the FDA prioritizes activities by public health need, it is likely that, in the absence of additional funding, most of the FDA’s monograph review resources would need to go toward addressing urgent safety issues, with definitive action on the general safety and effectiveness of non-final monograph drugs and innovation review occurring only as strained resources permit,” the agency says, noting that the OTC monograph drug review process remains one of the largest and most complex regulatory programs ever undertaken at FDA.

 With about 88 simultaneous rulemakings in 26 therapeutic areas encompassing hundreds of thousands of products, FDA is currently overseeing approximately 800 active ingredients for over 1,400 different therapeutic uses.

 “FDA needs additional resources to work toward finalization of the monograph review process and to address safety issues in a more efficient and timely manner,” the agency said.